-- (a) the risk of diffuse discharge of nitrogen is assessed objectively using a recognised nitrogen risk assessment tool to determine the nitrogen discharge risk, and - (b) the nitrogen discharge risk determined for each property in accordance with (a) above, does not increase over time, and - (c) for pastoral land use or arable land use on 20 hectares or more of land, or horticultural land use on 5 hectares or more of land: - (i) farm environment plans are prepared and complied with, and - (ii) the nitrogen discharge risk is minimised by the adoption of good management practices, and by the phasing out of any poor management practices, and - in part Freshwater Management Units where Table 8.4 shows that the baseline state of dissolved inorganic nitrogen or nitrate exceeds the target attribute state, the nitrogen discharge risk is reduced to the extent reasonably practicable.

-Policy WH.P23: Achieving reductions in sediment discharges from farming activities on land with high risk of erosion

-Reduce discharges of sediment from farming activities on high erosion risk land and highest erosion risk land by:
+- (a) the risk of diffuse discharge of nitrogen is assessed objectively using a recognised nitrogen risk assessment tool to determine the nitrogen discharge risk, and - (b) the nitrogen discharge risk determined for each property in accordance with (a) above, does not increase over time, and - (c) for pastoral land use or arable land use on 20 hectares or more of land, or horticultural land use on 5 hectares or more of land: - (i) farm environment plans are prepared and complied with, and - (ii) the nitrogen discharge risk does not increase over time and is minimised by the adoption of good management practices, and by the phasing out of any poor management practices, and - (iii) in part Freshwater Management Units where Table 8.4 shows that the baseline state of dissolved inorganic nitrogen or nitrate exceeds the target attribute state, the nitrogen discharge risk is reduced to the extent reasonably practicable. - (b) the effect of pastoral land use or arable land use on less than 20 hectares of land, or horticultural land use on less than 5 hectares or more of land on water quality is further investigated and methods applied as necessary to reduce any significant effects identified. - Policy WH.P23: Achieving reductions in sediment discharges from farming activities on land with high risk of erosion within Part Freshwater Management Units that exceed the target attribute state for visual clarity suspended fine sediment Within Part Freshwater Management Units that exceed the target attribute state for visual clarity suspended fine sediment , or in Part Freshwater Management Units that contribute sediment to Part Freshwater Management Units that exceed the target attribute state for visual clarity suspended fine sediment, rReduce discharges of sediment from farming activities on high erosion risk land and highest erosion risk land by:

-- (a) identifying highest erosion risk land (pasture) and high erosion risk land (pasture), and - (b) requiring that farm environment plans prepared for farms with highest erosion risk land (pasture) and/or high erosion risk land (pasture) include an erosion risk treatment plan, and - (c) ensuring erosion risk treatment plans: - (i) deliver permanent woody vegetation cover on at least 50% of highest risk erosion land (pasture) that is in pasture on a farm within 10 years and appropriate erosion control treatment for the remaining highest risk erosion land (pasture) and high erosion risk land (pasture) that is in pasture on the farm, and

-- (ii) identify and respond to risks of sediment loss on high erosion risk land (pasture) associated with grazing livestock, earthworks or vegetation clearance, by using effective erosion control treatment, and - (d) Wellington Regional Council providing support to landowners to implement erosion risk treatment plans.
+- (a) identifying highest erosion risk land (pasture) and high potential erosion risk land (pasture) used for pastoral farming in Map 90 and potential stream bank erosion risk on Map 90A, and - (b) requiring that farm environment plans prepared for farms with highest potential erosion risk land (pasture) and/or high erosion risk land (pasture) include an erosion risk treatment plan, and - (c) ensuring that erosion risk treatment plans identify priority erosion treatment land in accordance with Part F of Schedule 36 and include actions to deliver appropriate erosion risk treatment by 2040, and: - (i) deliver permanent woody vegetation cover on at least 50% of highest risk erosion land (pasture) that is in pasture on a farm within 10 years and appropriate erosion control treatment for the remaining highest risk erosion land (pasture) and high erosion risk land (pasture) that is in pasture on the farm, and - (iii) identify and respond to risks of sediment loss on high erosion risk land (pasture) associated with grazing livestock, earthworks or vegetation clearance, by using effective erosion control treatment, and - (d) Wellington Regional Council providing support to landowners to implement erosion risk treatment plans.